Can dogs eat carrot cake? Carrot cake made for humans is too sweet and sugary for dogs. Too much can lead to obesity and dental problems.

 Carrot cake provides carbohydrates, fats, vitamin A, calcium, small amounts of protein, and other trace nutrients and vitamins.
 All of these are necessary parts of your dog’s diet.

 But, all of these needed nutrients will already be present in your dog’s diet in the correct amount.

-Eating too many treats or extra foods on top of their regular food, no matter how nutritious they are, can lead to nutritional imbalances.
+Eating too many treats or extra foods on top of their normal food, no matter how nutritious they are, can lead to nutritional imbalances.

 Even dog-safe carrot cake should only ever be fed in small amounts, as an occasional treat.

-Your dog really doesn’t need any of the nutrients in this food type as long as they are already getting a balanced diet from their regular food.
+Your dog really doesn’t need any of the nutrients in this snack, as long as they are already getting a balanced diet from their regular food.